kanishkasubash/frontend-web-development/html-crash-course/README.md

 ## Learn HTML and CSS

 HTML stands for **Hypertext Markup Language**.
 It is **NOT** a programming language.
 HTML is a markup language for creating web pages/documents, also the building blocks of the web.
+In this, I learn HTML and CSS through building and deploying five awesome projects.
+It is also fully interactive, with over 75 coding challenges.

 1. Build & Deploy First Website
 2. Build a Google.com Clone